FunkinCompiler/funkin-extension/README.md

  - ``mod_fnfc_folder`` Points to the FNFC files of your mod.
  Those get properly integrated into your mod when compiling.
  This lets you easily edit the songs from the game itself.

+### For mode 2

+Just launch any V-Slice mod directory.
+There should be a special message about activation of this mode.

+**NOTE: You need to change the extension of scripts to .hx to access autocompletion.**

+**Make sure to change it back after!**

 ## How to migrate
 #### from 0.3.0 - 0.3.2